a5hik/ng-sortable/README.md

 ###### Enable/Disable Drag at Runtime:

-The Drag can be controlled at runtime and you can enable/disable it by setting the "is-enabled" property to true or false.
+The Drag can be controlled at runtime and you can enable/disable it by setting the "is-disabled" property to true or false.

-    <div as-sortable is-enabled="true">..</div>
+    <div as-sortable is-disabled="true">..</div>

 ##### Testing: